damianhakert/damianhakert.github.io/README.md

 `bundle exec comparison_pdfs`

-After they have generated you will need to copy the pdfs from `public/comparison/pdfs` into the following folder [source/comparison/pdfs](https://gitlab.com/gitlab-com/www-gitlab-com/tree/master/source/comparison/pdfs).
 Once you have done that you are free to commit and push these to GitLab.com to then be merged into master.